Martin Higgins Conceptual Anarchist

 Picture

 Some Americans remember Polanski for his one-on-one work with children, i.e., girl children, i.e., drugged girl children... or perhaps his Knife In The Nose performance as a hoodlum nicking Nicholson in Chinatown.
-But in Europe he is revered as an Old World artist, i.e., a man who is not constrained to follow all the rules or excuse his outlandish behavior – a psycho-sexual sociopath, with portfolio, sans culottes.
+But in Europe, he is revered as an Old World artist, i.e., a man who is not constrained to follow all the rules or excuse his outlandish behavior – a psycho-sexual sociopath with a portfolio, sans-culottes.

-Bitter Moon, to invoke Old World cant, is an opus nauseo, probably a thinly-veiled Polanski roman a ‘clef, that mixes a cornucopia of shock elementum: seduction, straight-razor sex, seasickness, sleazy S&M, semiautomatic small arms, shipboard surprises, skeletons in the storeroom, Sapphic shenanigans, a superficial script, and salacious sidebars.
-Sufferin’ succotash!
+Bitter Moon, to invoke Old World cant, is an opus nausea, probably a thinly-veiled Polanski roman a clef, that mixes a cornucopia of shock elementum: seduction, straight-razor sex, seasickness, sleazy S&M, semiautomatic small arms, shipboard surprises, skeletons in the storeroom, Sapphic shenanigans, a superficial script, and salacious sidebars.

 Given this impossible storyline breadth, the cast is a superbly improbable mix who work seamlessly, albeit at cross-purposes, artistically.